|Business Rating:||4.2 / 5|

 Average Yearly Rewards Value ($4,000 monthly spend)

-Other Notable Features: Free employee cards, quarterly and year-end summaries, downloadable purchase records, mobile app to manage purchases, up to $100 credit for Global Entry/TSA PreCheck, no foreign transaction fees, car rental insurance, purchase protection, roadside dispatch, lost luggage reimbursement
+Other Notable Features: Transfer your miles to 15+ travel loyalty programs, free employee cards, quarterly and year-end summaries, downloadable purchase records, mobile app to manage purchases, up to $100 credit for Global Entry/TSA PreCheck, no foreign transaction fees, car rental insurance, purchase protection, roadside dispatch, lost luggage reimbursement.

 If you are a small business owner looking to earn a flat rate of miles on every purchase you make, the Capital One Spark Miles for Business offers a generous rate that makes it easy to stockpile rewards.
-Then, you can redeem those miles for any travel purchase with ease – thanks to Capital One’s Purchase Eraser.
+Then, you can redeem those miles for any travel purchase with ease.

 Decent sign-up bonus